nlesc-nano/FuzzyQD_2.0/README.md

 ## ⚡ Troubleshooting

 - **`ModuleNotFoundError: libint_fuzzy`**
   Check that the build succeeded, and that your Python environment is activated.

 - **C++/CMake errors**
   Make sure Boost, pybind11, and libint2 are installed via conda-forge.

-- **Git conflicts**
-  If you have trouble pushing to GitHub, make sure you pulled the latest changes and resolved any merge conflicts.
+- **Slow MO reading**
+  Use the `.npz` file generated after the first run for faster access.

 ---

 ## 🤝 Contributing & Support

 - Open issues and pull requests on GitHub.
 - For questions, email [Ivan Infante](mailto:i.infante@cicnano.es) or open an issue.
 - For technical code support, you can also contact the [NLeSC Nano team](https://github.com/nlesc-nano).

 ---

 ## 📝 License

 This project is licensed under the MIT License (see [LICENSE](LICENSE) file).

----

-**Enjoy quantum dot band structures the easy (and fast) way!**